Pushing the boundaries of superfast broadband

 Superfast Cornwall is teaming up with dot.rural to research rural SMEs in creative industries that are benefiting from communications infrastructure upgrades, such as the rollout of superfast broadband.

-In collaboration with Plymouth University, Superfast Cornwall is running a series of focus groups to understand current business attitudes and expectations regarding superfast broadband.
-This work will give insights into the difference that faster broadband is making to businesses across the region.
+In collaboration with Plymouth University, Superfast Cornwall ran a series of focus groups to understand current business attitudes and expectations regarding superfast broadband.
+This work has given insight into the difference that faster broadband has made to businesses across the region.

 Funded by the Arts and Humanities Research Council, University of the Village is exploring the barriers faced by rural communities in accessing outreach university education.